Sydsquicious/Erudite-Divination/README.md

 # Erudite-Divination
-Erudite Divination is a scholarly divination toolkit for Final Fantasy XIV, blending the symbolism of tarot, the intuition of rune casting, and the atmosphere of a candlelit archive into a single immersive experience.
-Built for roleplayers and storytellers, it transforms divination from a simple random draw into a shared ritual of interpretation, conversation, and discovery.

-Erudite Divination is designed as a modular platform, and will continue to grow with additional divination traditions, reading methods, and mystical tools while maintaining a cohesive, handcrafted aesthetic inspired by pagan collections, antique libraries, and the quiet pursuit of wisdom through mysticism.
+*The fates have spoken.*

+Erudite Divination is an immersive divination toolkit for **Final Fantasy XIV**, built with the **Dalamud** framework for roleplayers, storytellers, and curious seekers alike.

+Inspired by mystical pagan libraries, occult manuscripts, candlelit studies, and handcrafted ritual tools, Erudite Divination transforms divination into a shared in-game experience.
+Rather than simply drawing random cards, the plugin presents beautifully designed reading spaces where symbolism, interpretation, and collaborative storytelling come together.

+## Planned Features

+- 🔮 Tarot readings featuring the public-domain Rider–Waite deck
+- 🪨 Rune and charm casting using an original divination system
+- 👁️ Reader and Observer modes for collaborative roleplay
+- 🗺️ Multiple reading layouts, including Celtic Cross and Casting Maps
+- 📜 Rich interpretations and narrative prompts
+- 🎨 Handcrafted archival-inspired interface and animations
+- ⚙️ Modular architecture designed to support future divination traditions

+## Philosophy

+Erudite Divination is designed to feel less like a game mechanic and more like opening an antique divination cabinet.
+Every interaction—from shuffling cards to casting runes—is intended to encourage atmosphere, reflection, and shared storytelling while remaining respectful of the traditions that inspired it.

+---

+*"Seek wisdom.
+Draw with intention."*

 ## Current State